 The MCHM spill raises a crucial question: are we finally ready to accelerate the transition to safer renewable fuel sources?

 To be sure, no energy source is without risk, but cleaner alternatives are available now.
 In many places in the United States – and around the world – it is cheaper to build new wind and solar power than it is to build a new coal-fired plant.
 And emissions from wind and solar power are always cleaner than emissions from coal power.

 Wind and solar power growth is surging.
 Wind is now the fastest-growing source of power in the United States – representing 43 percent of all new U.S. electric generation capacity in 2012 and $25 billion in new investment, according to DOE.
 The California Solar Energy Industries Association reported that the Golden State added more rooftop solar power in 2013 than it did in the last 30 years combined.
-But we need to move further faster – and that's why Environmental Defense Fund has launched a program called Smart Power, designed to accelerate the transition to truly clean energy.
+But we need to move further faster – and that’s why Environmental Defense Fund has launched a program called Clean Energy, designed to accelerate the transition to truly clean energy.

 Even as we embrace renewable energy sources, those responsible must be held accountable.
 In West Virginia right now, families are without clean water and people are sick; local economies will be hard hit from interruptions to lots of small businesses that depend on water (hospitals, restaurants, hotels, anywhere people eat or need to wash).
 Just as BP was held accountable for the economic damage that sprang from the Deepwater Horizon spill, so must those responsible for this spill be made to pay.
 Yet the coal industry is already trying to back away from its responsibility, saying this is a chemical supplier incident, not a coal company accident.
 MCHM is used to wash coal.
 Period.